top of page

 Screen Share exists to support, inform and advocate for digital inclusion for refugees and asylum seekers.
 We do this primarily by repurposing used laptops and gifting them to refugees in the UK via our partner organisations.

-You - our next laptop donor - fill out the Google form by clicking the button above.
+You - our next laptop donor - fill out our donation form by clicking the button above.
 We pick your laptop or device up, wipe or replace the hard drive so your data is deleted, and then one of our IT volunteers refurbishes it with new hardware and software.
 Then we pass it to refugee who has been referred to us by one of our partner organisations

 How does it work?

 Thank you so much!
 We accept laptops which:

 Please make sure it is suitable.
 We do not accept laptops which:

 Have a sticker by the trackpad which says 'Celeron' or 'Pentium'

 We have these restrictions and only provide good quality tech to our recipients because we think they are worth it, and we want them to know we believe in them.
 There's a good chance we can turn your 'seen better days' laptop into something high functioning and reliable.
 If you think your laptop is 'probably too old', then you're probably right.